Ayushi40804/MLSA-Cards/README.md

-# MLSACard: Puzzle Based Virtual Card Game
+# 💡 MLSACard: Puzzle Based Virtual Card Game

 **MLSACard** is an innovative, gamified web application from the **MLSA KIIT Chapter** that bridges **technical puzzles and engineering questions** with **blockchain technology**.
+This application functions as a **Hybrid Decentralized Application (DApp)**.
 Users earn in-game points by successfully solving gamified challenges.
 These points can be redeemed for unique virtual collectible cards themed around the chapter, which are secured and owned as **Non-Fungible Tokens (NFTs)** on the blockchain.

-## Features
+## ✨ Features

 * **Wallet-Based Authentication:** Secure login using **MetaMask** and wallet signatures.
 * **Point Earning:**
-    * **Puzzle/Quiz Rewards:** Earn points by successfully solving chapter-based technical puzzles or answering trivia questions.
+    * **🧠 Puzzle/Quiz Rewards:** Earn points by successfully solving chapter-based technical puzzles or answering trivia questions.
 * **Virtual Card Shop:** Spend earned points to purchase collectible cards with varying rarity and unique MLSACard metadata.
 * **Gasless NFT Minting:** Collectible cards are minted as **ERC-721 NFTs** using **gasless / lazy minting**, giving each player a unique digital card on the blockchain without requiring them to pay upfront gas fees.
 * **True Digital Ownership:** Cards are secured on the **Polygon Blockchain**.